Mayur1011/React/Notes/Notes.md

 2. We must call the react hooks only at the top level of our function.

 **<h2>Some ingeneral notes</h2>**

-The function scope of the functional component should either calculate the output or invoke hooks.
+- The function scope of the functional component should either calculate the output or invoke hooks.

-Q. What are SIDE-EFFECTS in React?<br>
+- Q. What are SIDE-EFFECTS in React?<br>
   A.

   1. Anything that results in changes that can be observed when the calculation is completed, beside the return value of the calculation itself, is a side effect.
   2. Calculation should return just result of the calculation.
 Anything else is side-effect.
   3. A function is said to have side effect if it trys to modify anything outside its body.
 For example, if it modidifies a global variable, then it is a side effect.
 If it makes a network call, it is a side effect as well.
   4. If the functional component makes calculations that don’t target the output value, then these calculations are named side-effects.
   5. It would be a mistake to perform side-effects directly in the body of the component, which is primarily used to compute the output.

+- useReducer + useContext = Redux
   <br/><br/>

 <h1>SOME GOOD RESOURCES</h1>